Antoine Fauchery: Sun pictures of Victoria

 The album Sun pictures of Victoria comprised photographic prints of Melbourne, the Victorian goldfields and Aboriginal Australians that Fauchery made with photographer Richard Daintree that are among the only existing images of the goldfields and Australian Aboriginal Peoples from this time.
-The Argus advertised in 1858 the publication in ten installments under this title to a total of; "50 large photographs, in illustration of our colonial celebrities, our landscape and marine scenery, and our private and public architecture.
-The invention of the stereomonoscope, by means of which the objects exhibited in a sun picture, of any size, assume solidity and relief to the eye of the spectator, gives an additional value to photographic transcripts of nature."Jack Cato in his The Story of the Camera in Australia in his inspection of a copy of Sun Pictures sold by a relative of John Pascoe Fawkner to the State Library of Victoria, deciphered what was meant by the misleading term 'stereomonoscope;' these were not stereograms but "proved to be taken with a Petval lens (designed by Viennese scientist) which gave sharp focus to the subject and a diffused focus to the background from which the subject appeared to stand forward, in relief.
+The Argus advertised in 1858 the publication in ten instalments under this title to a total of; "50 large photographs, in illustration of our colonial celebrities, our landscape and marine scenery, and our private and public architecture.
+The invention of the stereomonoscope, by means of which the objects exhibited in a sun picture, of any size, assume solidity and relief to the eye of the spectator, gives an additional value to photographic transcripts of nature."Jack Cato in his The Story of the Camera in Australia in his inspection of a copy of Sun Pictures sold by a relative of John Pascoe Fawkner to the State Library of Victoria, deciphered what was meant by the misleading term 'stereomonoscope;' these were not stereograms but "proved to be taken with a Petvzal lens (designed by Viennese scientist) which gave sharp focus to the subject and a diffused focus to the background from which the subject appeared to stand forward, in relief.
 This lens had been used only for groups and simple figures.
 [Fauchery's] city views were sharp all over."

 Final travels and death

-In February 1859, disillusioned with that city, He left Australia for Manila in 1859, and in 1860 the French government granted him a further 1000 Francs to join a military expedition in China as photographer and war correspondent.
+In February 1859, disillusioned with that city, he left Australia for Manila in 1859, and in 1860 the French government granted him a further 1000 Francs to join a military expedition in China as photographer and war correspondent.
 From July to November 1860 he was in China and sent regular reports back to France.
 His Lettres de Chine were serialised in Le Moniteur Universel (October 1860-February 1861).
 Fauchery became ill while in China and died in Yokohama, Japan, probably of gastritis and dysentery, on 27 April 1861.
 He was buried in the Yokohama Foreign General Cemetery.